Team Penske: Return with Porsche 963

 In May 2021 Porsche announced its return to FIA World Endurance Championship new category LMDh with Penske running their factory team.
 They announced their return to both WEC and IMSA for 2023 season running two new Porsche 963 in each competition.
 To prepare their return to WEC, Penske took part in WEC 2022 season with one Oreca 07-Gibson in LMP2 class.
 Former Team Penske lubricant partner and supplier Mobil 1 rejoined as official team's lubricant partner and supplier from 2023 season onwards due to the Porsche partnership.

+During FIA World Endurance Championship (WEC) events, Porsche operates with a workforce of more than 80 mechanics, engineers, drivers, and support personnel across its entries.
+Porsche Penske left the World Endurance Championship series after Porsche exited from the championship after the conclusion of the 2025 season.